eLearning at Shenandoah School Corporation

 Students without Internet Access

-- Check with the principal to see if a lab will be open on the eLearning Day
+- Check with the principal to see if alternatives are available.

 - Go to the town library or local restraunt that offers free wifi.